Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aPoRnaqAEB4.md

 ### Transcript

-> can you make cyber trucks uh wheels round look you can't improve on perfection okay cyber wagon thank you very much
+> can you make cyber trucks, wheels round look you can't improve on perfection okay cyber wagon thank you very much